Why we need a Milk Depot

 History of human milk use in Kamloops

 There is a strong history of milk sharing in Canada which was highlighted with the Dionne quintuplets in the 1930s.
 In the 1980s there were 8 Human Milk Banks across North America.
 All of them were closed, with the exception of BC Women’s Milk Bank in Vancouver, with the HIV/AIDs scare in the 1980s.
 Only recently have communities started up Human Milk Banks again and to date there are 23 Human Milk Banks in North America with 3 in Canada.
 Some countries have milk banks in every hospital- available not only for preterm and sick infants, but for any baby that needs supplementation until their own mother can produce enough milk.
+In Brazil, the postman picks up donor milk from donors in their home and transports it to a central depot.

 What you can do